MicrosoftDocs/azure-docs/articles/search/search-howto-managed-identities-sql.md

 ---
-title: Connect to an Azure SQL database using a managed identity (preview)
+title: Set up an indexer connection to an Azure SQL database using a managed identity (preview)
 titleSuffix: Azure Cognitive Search
-description: Learn how to connect to a Azure SQL database using a managed identity (preview)
+description: Learn how to set up an indexer connection to an Azure SQL database  using a managed identity (preview)

 manager: luisca
 author: markheff